crate/tsperf/tsperf/write/README.md

 **Solution:**

-The first thing we need to identify how many edges we have in total: `50 plants * 5 lines * 10 edges = 2500 edges total`.
+The first thing we need to identify how many channels we have in total: `50 plants * 5 lines * 10 machines = 2500 channels total`.
 Now we know that we have to use 2500 IDs so we set `ID_START=1` and `ID_END=2500`.
 Then we create our schema:

 ```JSON